srisankethu/StickerStore/README.md

 # StickerStore
-A marketplace for buying and selling Stickers
+A marketplace for buying and selling stickers